p4-team/ctf/2018-06-23-google-ctf/web_catchat/README.md

 secret(data) { display(`Successfully changed secret to <span data-secret="${esc(cookie('flag'))}">*****</span>`); },
 ```

-So once `/secret` command is issued, the server responds with `secret` message, and client will show a `span` with flag in it.
+So if a `/secret` command is issued, the server responds with `secret` message, and client will show a `span` with flag in it.
 Moreover, the flag is actually value of attribute `data-secret` of tag `span`.
 We've written already a bit about exfiltrating data from html tags attributes via CSS in https://github.com/p4-team/ctf/tree/master/2018-01-20-insomnihack/web_css and here we have a very similar case.